rubinius/whitepaper-code-compute-cash/README.md

 ## Reinventing Distributed Software

-_Brian Shirai, Rubinius, Inc. March 2018, Version 0.8_
+_Brian Shirai, Rubinius, Inc. April 2018, Version 0.8_

 **_Microservices_ are a context-independent and scale-independent architecture for digital products that maximizes applying new information while minimizing its cost.**